-As we observe a phase-wise and periodic imposition of lockdown in various parts of the country, the socio-economic ill-effects of the longer lockdowns imposed recently—continue to haunt many sections of the society, including the student community.
+As we observed a phase-wise and periodic imposition of lockdown in various parts of the country, the socio-economic ill-effects of the longer lockdowns imposed—continue to haunt many sections of the society, including the student community.

 As the lockdown was imposed in late March, I was a student in Kolkata, who could not return home to Pune.
 Due to the sudden closure of air and rail lines, I had to stay put.
 In my experiences of living outside home for many years across India, and in countries abroad, it came to me as no surprise that a woman living alone is an ugly scene to witness.

 My social circle in Kolkata only comprised of fellow students, and my friends had either left for their respective home towns or were quarantined within their homes.
 From March to May, shops would open on selected days for a limited amount of time for people to buy essential items.
 Occasionally, in order to give me company, one of my male friends would visit home once or twice a week and leave within a couple of hours.

 Since I did not reside in a gated society and there were no internal rules imposed, the neighbourhood could not directly prohibit my friend from visiting me.
 Besides, the owners of my house were understanding of my situation as a person living alone.
 I needed help with supplies once in a while.
 I would have understood if the neighbourhood collectively decided to prohibit my friend’s visit for safety, and would have spoken to my owner or me about it.